NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-6-the-mrsa-case-study.md

 * Knit and check the results.

-> **Note** <br>
+!!!
+Note
-> It is definitely possible to render R Markdown documents as part of
-> a Snakemake or Nextflow workflow.
-This is something we do for the final
-> version of the MRSA project (in the Containers tutorial).
-In such cases it is
-> advisable to manage the installation of R and required R packages through
-> your conda environment file and use the `rmarkdown::render()` command from
-> the shell section of your Snakemake rule or Nexflow process.
+    It is definitely possible to render R Markdown documents as part of a Snakemake or Nextflow workflow.
+This is something we do for the final version of the MRSA project (in the Containers tutorial).
+In such cases it is advisable to manage the installation of R and required R packages through your conda environment file and use the `rmarkdown::render()` command from the shell section of your Snakemake rule or Nexflow process.

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> In this section you learned some additional details for making nice
-> R Markdown reports in a reproducible research project setting, including
-> setting the root directory, adding tables as well as setting figure and
+    In this section you learned some additional details for making nice R Markdown reports in a reproducible research project setting, including setting the root directory, adding tables as well as setting figure and table captions.
-> table captions.